SupeRuier/awesome-active-learning/subfields/batch_mode.md

   Evaluate the induced models for each unlabeled instance.
   The diversity of instances are revealed by the diversity of the models or model changes.
   For example, for neural networks, the diversity could measured by the diversity of vectors in gradient descent.
+- Diversity of the loss on the auxiliary task

 Works:
 - [Representative sampling for text classiﬁcation using support vector machines [2003, ECIR]](https://link.springer.xilesou.top/chapter/10.1007/3-540-36618-0_28):